ChristopherRC/www.ccadb.org/cas/incident-report.md

        - [Chapter 14](https://sre.google/sre-book/managing-incidents/)
        - [Chapter 15](https://sre.google/sre-book/postmortem-culture/)

 4. **Consider all potential contributing factors**.
-RCA should consider a broad range of potential causes, including technical issues, human factors, process breakdowns, and external influences.
+RCA should consider a broad range of potential causes, including technical issues, policy issues, human factors, process breakdowns, and external influences.
 It's crucial to avoid jumping to conclusions or focusing solely on the most obvious cause.

 5. **Collect and analyze data**.
 Data is critical for supporting RCA conclusions.
 This might involve reviewing logs, monitoring metrics, internal incident reports, and other relevant information to identify patterns and anomalies.